N02870941/mazes/docs/README.md

 </p>

 For the purpose of representing a maze, we will use an undirected weighted graph.
-We will consider vertices white pixels (or square groups of pixels) and edges will be placed between adjacent pixels.
+We will consider vertices white pixels (or square groups of white pixels) and edges will be placed between adjacent pixels.
 A vertex is considered adjacent or having an edge with another vertex if there is **no** barrier (black pixels) between them.
 Edges will have a uniform weight of 1 which just indicates that two vertices are one pixel away from each other (adjacent).
-We do not need to make it directed because pixels have uniform size, thus a uniform distance if they are adjacent.

 <p align="center">
   <img src="img/png/grid.png"><br>